 - Finger-Twitching Revival: As Emmy starts to regain consciousness after being hospitalized for a car accident.

 - Getting Crap Past the Radar: Emmy is laying down blankets in the back of the car and pretty plainly getting ready for sex.
-A guilt-stricken George says "I had no right to touch her" and fakes a shoulder injury to get out of it.
+A guilt-stricken Georges says "I had no right to touch her" and fakes a shoulder injury to get out of it.

-- Gold Digger: Both George and Anita used to do this.
+- Gold Digger: Both Georges and Anita used to do this.
 Anita remains utterly unashamed about it, telling the inspector in the last scene that she has ensnared a Swedish businessman who doesn't speak a word of English and has $340,000 in the bank.

 - Hollywood Law: A French immigrant gains entry to the USA when he is proved to be a descendant of the Marquis de Lafayette.
 The Marquis did really receive honorary citizenship (as did Winston Churchill), but honorary citizenship is not transferable to one's descendants.